stembotvn/OttoDIY_Vbot/README.md

 http://ottodiy.com
 You can do it yours
 ## About this Library
-- I mixed some changes, by Arrange C++ files in 1 library so it is easy to install in Arduino.
+- I mixed with some changes, by Arrange all C++ files in 1 library so it is easy to install in Arduino.
-- Modify to use with Bluetooth HC06 in SoftwareSerial, so you can upload code without removing the HC06 Module
+- Modify to use with Bluetooth HC06 in SoftwareSerial, so you can upload code without removing the HC06 Module as using HC06 in Hardware Serial
 - Can Programming the Otto in Scratch Language using mBlock software (Both Arduino mode and Scratch Mode)

 ## Installation
-Just download Zip File and add manually by: Arduino/Sketch/Include Library/Add Zip Library After installing Library, go to Files/Examples/otto and can upload the demo programms.
+Just download Zip File and add Library manually by: Arduino/Sketch/Include Library/Add Zip Library After installing Library, go to Files/Examples/otto and can upload the demo programms.

 ## Hardware (Basically same OttoDIY Plus Matrix project)